eamars/efr32_platform_package/drivers/wg_mac_ncp/README.md

 ----------------
 Due to the fact that clients only open receive window for a certain mount of time, downlink message need to be queued and waiting for uplink message from that specific client.

+Each client will queue up to one downlink packet.
+Any new downlink packet to the same client will overwrite the old one if the old packet doesn't have a chance to transmit.

+The downlink message will be activated and transmited right after the acknowledgement packet has been transmitted.
+Only the data packet will guarantee the downlink slot will be opened.